 World Policy Institute

-PLEASE NOTE: If you are interested in an organization and it is not listed above, this does not mean that it is ineligible to participate in the FWS program.
-Instead, please review the OCS Off-Campus Work-Study Form to confirm whether your organization meets the requirements of the FWS program.
+If you are interested in an organization and it is not listed above, this does not mean that it is ineligible to participate in the FWS program.
+Instead, please review the Off-Campus Work-Study Form to confirm whether your organization meets the requirements of the FWS program.

 Steps to Take Once You Have Secured a Work-Study Position

-Once a student has secured a Work-Study position, the student must obtain an Off-Campus Work-Study Form from Career Services Forms or by stopping by the Career Services Office in room 420.
+Once a student has secured a Work-Study position, the student must obtain an Off-Campus Work-Study Form or by stopping by the Career Advancement Center in room 420.